trafiklab/trafiklab.se/content/data/using-trafiklab-data/the-right-data-type-for-your-project/route-planning.md

 possibility to specify the origin and destination, transport modes, time of departure/arrival, ... .
 You typically make no more than one API call every few seconds.

-{% hint style="info" %} If you're building an application specifically for Stockholms Länstrafik, you can use SLs APIs instead of ResRobot.
-They have the same features, and might offer slightly more detailed data. {% endhint %}
+{{% info %}} If you're building an application specifically for Stockholms Länstrafik, you can use SLs APIs instead of ResRobot.
+They have the same features, and might offer slightly more detailed data. {{% /info %}}

 #### Searching for routes